Meadowlarke/Bibliography/Davis2008.md

 46: Stone on directing childrens' television at parents.

--: #Z: The idea of adressing certain aspects of childrens' television at paretns, older siblings, or other caretakers who might be present likely first appeared on the program _Captain Kangaroo._

 46: Adds on _Captain Kangaroo,_ and Keeshan's refusal to market to parents through children or promote weapons.

 49: Edward R. Murrow.